amoradi/me_static_site/content/notes/marc-vose-jay-schwartz.md

 Sincerely,
 Aaron Moradi

 PS If you'd like more clarity or details, I'd be happy to provide.
 It's possible even <a href="https://www.linkedin.com/in/artursapek/" target="_blank">Artur Sapek</a> could provide additional perspective on it.
-Thanks!
+Thanks.

 Ephesians 4:28 Let him that stole steal no more